elixir-europe-training/Learning-Paths-Handbook/docs/index.md

     1. design structured Learning Paths tailored to specific educational or professional goals
     2. find examples and case studies to inspire the development of their Learning Paths
+    3. gain an overview of how Learning Paths can be integrated into training programs, such as the ones delivered by ELIXIR
-    3. collaborate effectively with teams or stakeholders to plan and implement Learning Paths across various domains.
+    4. collaborate more effectively with teams or stakeholders to plan and implement Learning Paths across various domains.

     </br>